qmuloadmin/rust-training/Module I - Introduction to Rust.md

 }
 ```

-Any block or function can be marked as async, where `async` is actually a macro that expands the block into a block or function that returns a future.
+Any block or function can be marked as async, where `async` is actually a macro that expands the block into a block or function that returns a Future.
 This means the return type of this block is not `&str` but is actually a `Future`.
 This means you _cannot_ pass around the result as a `&str` because `Future` is a different type.
 You must `await` it, and then deal with the Result (execution could fail).
 Then you are presented with the result of the actual execution -- in this case a `&str`.

 #### Fearless Concurrency